eddyjgong/CIS25_Fall2026/README.md

-I created a menu from the void function that I called from my main function.
+I created a menu in the void function that I called from my main function.

 The reason why I put the void function first is because the compiler reads starting from the top, if I had my main function first and called the void function without defining or initializing it, there would be an error.